reframejs/reframe/docs/overview.template.md

 With Reframe, you can easily create
  - universal react apps (in other words apps with server-side rendering),
  - static react apps (in other words apps where all pages' HTML are rendered at build-time), and
- - other kinds of react apps (mainly "JavaScript-less apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).
+ - other kinds of react apps (mainly "browser-static apps" and "partial dynamic apps" which we will in the "The future of React is SRO" section).

 A page object looks like this: